Applications of quantum mechanics: Electronics

 Many modern electronic devices are designed using quantum mechanics.
 Examples include lasers, electron microscopes, magnetic resonance imaging (MRI) devices and the components used in computing hardware.
-The study of semiconductors led to the invention of the diode and the transistor, which are indispensable parts of modern electronics systems, computer and telecommunication devices.
+The study of semiconductors led to the invention of the diode and the transistor, which are indispensable parts of modern electronics systems, computer and telecommunications devices.
 Another application is for making laser diodes and light-emitting diodes, which are a high-efficiency source of light.
 The global positioning system (GPS) makes use of atomic clocks to measure precise time differences and therefore determine a user's location.

 Many electronic devices operate using the effect of quantum tunneling.
 Flash memory chips found in USB drives use quantum tunneling to erase their memory cells.
 Some negative differential resistance devices also utilize the quantum tunneling effect, such as resonant tunneling diodes.
 Unlike classical diodes, its current is carried by resonant tunneling through two or more potential barriers (see figure at right).
 Its negative resistance behavior can only be understood with quantum mechanics: As the confined state moves close to Fermi level, tunnel current increases.
 As it moves away, the current decreases.
 Quantum mechanics is necessary to understand and design such electronic devices.